Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/container-jobs.md

 software containers.
 Currently, there are two major providers of the `singularity` runtime, namely [Singularity CE][singularityce] and [Apptainer][apptainer], with the latter being a fork of the former.
-For most cases these should be fully compatible.
+For most cases, these should be fully compatible.
 LUMI provides the `singularity` runtime included in the HPE Cray Operating System (a SUSE Linux based OS) running on LUMI - no modules need to be loaded to use `singularity` on LUMI.
 You can always check the version of singularity using the command `singularity